mspoorendonk/networkTool/README.md

 - **Ping Tests**: Performs ping tests to measure latency and packet loss.
 - **Graphical Visualization**: Provides graphical visualization of network statistics.
 - **Background Polling**: Monitors network interfaces and SSID changes in the background.
-- **Data Export**: Allows exporting network statistics to CSV files.
+- **Data Export**: Allows exporting the network statistics to CSV files.

 <img src="resources/doc/networktool_ping.gif" /><i>Measure ping latency to first hop and to Google Meet video server</i><br/>

 <img src="resources/doc/networktool_ookla_alternating.gif" /><i>Measure alternating up/download from Ookla</i><br/>

+## Install & run using the installer

 ### Installation
+Download the networktool.exe file from the releases page and run it.
+The installer creates startmenu entries.

+### Running NetworkTool

+Just start the Networktool from your Windows start menu.

+## Install & run using the sourcecode (for developers)

 #### Prerequisites

-- Python 3.12 or higher
+- Python
+- git
-- Inno Setup (for creating Windows installers)
+- Inno Setup (for creating Windows installers) (downloaded & installed from the package.bat script)

 #### Steps